 Recommended Courses

 You must complete at least three years of study (the equivalent of 15 credits) towards your Bachelor’s degree in a discipline of your choosing by the end of April in the year of entrance to the MD program.
-If you are applying in the final year of a three-year or four-year degree program, you must complete the degree requirements and provide proof of completion before you enroll in the MD program.
-If you are applying in the third year of a four-year degree program, you must provide proof that you have completed the requirements of that year of your degree before you enroll in the MD program.
+You do not have to complete your degree before entering the MD program, but you must provide proof of completion of all prerequisites and other coursework that was undertaken during the application period.

 Additionally, UofT recommends that the courses you are enrolled in should match the level of studies you are completing.
-If you're in your third year, your course load should reflect third year or higher courses.
-If you're applying in your fourth year, your course load should include mainly third and fourth year courses.
+For example, if you’re applying in your third-year, make sure your coursework is mainly third or fourth-year courses.

 In terms of medical school prerequisites, you must complete: